codefoster/codefoster.com/source/_posts/appart.md

 ![](/files/appart_01.png)

-Looking into the eye of a camera invokes a bit of a "live" feeling, as if you&#39;re on the air.
+Looking into the eye of a camera invokes a bit of a &quot;live&quot; feeling, as if you&#39;re on the air.
 I chose not to embellish the icon with a lot of gradients and or other attempts to make it look more realistic.
-As long as it says "camera" to the user, that&#39;s enough.
+As long as it says &quot;camera&quot; to the user, that&#39;s enough.
 I did, however, ad a lens glare that identifies it without doubt as a camera lens.

 Let me show you how I created this image.